kondoumh/sbe/README.md

 $ npm test
 ```

-Under proxy server, `no_proxy` setting may be required.
+Under proxy environment, `no_proxy` setting may be required.

 ```
 $ export {no_proxy,NO_PROXY}="127.0.0.1,localhost"